waterlinked/waterlinked.github.io/docs/dvl/interfaces.md

 ##  I/O interface

 The I/O Interface provides a simple means of connection to the Water Linked DVLs.
-It provides magnetics for the ethernet connection and utilizes the Molex Micro-Fit 3.0 power connector which is standard for Water Linked products.
+It provides magnetics for the ethernet connection and utilizes the Molex Micro-Fit 3.0 power connector (Part number: 436500204) which is standard for Water Linked products.
+Female connectors is listed under [Mates with Part(s)](https://www.molex.com/en-us/products/part-detail/436500204#mates-with-use-with)

 There currently exists three revisions of the I/O Interface.
 Revision 2 and 3 are electrically identical.
 Revision 4 has an integrated USB-to-UART interface and a micro USB port.